 I went ashore for some light shopping while Nikos visited the authorities to get clearance out of Greece.
 Customs charged us 12,000 GRD for a “boat inspection fee,” of course no one inspected the boat and we did not insist on it either.

-We departed Mitilini at 1100 and we arrived in Ayvalik [39° 18.9' N 26° 41.3' E] at 1335 after 25 uneventful nautical miles (nM) motoring all the way.
+We departed Mitilini at 1100 and we arrived in Ayvalik [39° 18.9' N 26° 41.3' E] at 1335 after 25 uneventful nautical miles (M) motoring all the way.
 During the trip I connected my Apple Powerbook computer with the new HP340 printer and printed a few copies of our crew list for the Turkish authorities.

 Ayvalik is situated in an almost land locked lagoon formed by the heavily wooded mainland and the rather bare Alibey Adasi (Moschonisi).
 Ayvalik, like a lot of the towns and villages of the Asia Minor Aegean coast, used to be a Greek town until 1923 when the great population exchange between Greece and Turkey took place.
-It was called Aivali.
+It Greek name was Aivali.
 The name is Turkish and means a place with quinces.
 It was inhabited in Hellenistic, Roman, and Byzantine times but only few remains of those times have been found.
 The modern town was founded around 1580 by a few Greek fishermen looking for a place safe from the Maltese and Barbary pirates.
 The area was fist mentioned in modern times by the famous 16th century Ottoman admiral Piri Reis in his book Kitab-i-Bahriye.
 The inhabitants of both Ayvalik and Alibey became very skilled seamen, trading with Romania in the Black Sea, and the region was quite prosperous until the Greek war of independence in 1821.
 It was then destroyed in retaliation by the Ottomans and the inhabitants fled to the islands of Psara and Aegina.
 Following the war many of the inhabitants returned and rebuilt the town.
-Alibey became a shipbuilding center for traditional caiques.
+Alibey became a shipbuilding center for traditional caïques.
 The well known Modern Greek historian, painter, restorer of Byzantine icons, and writer, Photis Kontoglu, was born in Ayvalik.
 He wrote an extensive history of the region.
-In 1923, following the tragic Greek-Turkish war the Greek inhabitants were exchanged with Turkish inhabitants from Crete and Macedonia.
+In 1923, following the tragic Greek-Turkish war the Greek inhabitants were exchanged with Moslem inhabitants from Crete and Macedonia.
 The present town has 30,000 inhabitants and it is rather pleasant because it is off the usual tourist track.
 Last time we were here with S/Y Thetis we spent a few days and visited the near-by site of Pergamon.

-At Ayvalik, as we were about to enter the marina (now operated by Setur, a Koç company) we were met by an attendant on an inflatable who guided us to a slip and literally gave us a mooring line, while he and two other attendants tied our stern lines.
+In Ayvalik, as we were about to enter the marina (now operated by Setur, a Koç company) we were met by an attendant on an inflatable who guided us to a slip and literally gave us a mooring line, while he and two other attendants tied our stern lines.
 This is service!
 We were then met by Mr. Ertug Günay, the marina manager, who took care of everything, he even provided us with weather maps downloaded from the internet.
-He has lived for many years in the US and of course his English is impeccable.
+He has lived for many years in the US and of course his English was impeccable.
 He told us that part of the marina fee also covers the handling of all the paperwork for entry into Turkey and that the fee for the transit log would be $50.

 The attendant took the Faneromeni’s papers and our passports and went on his inflatable to get the necessary stamps.
 It was here that I made my big mistake.
 I have dual citizenship: Greek and US, and hence two passports.
 I usually use the Greek passport which makes entry in the EU countries totally hassle-free and avoids long lines.
 But since Turkey and Greece have rather tense relations I thought that it would be more prudent to use my US passport.
 So this is the passport that I gave to the attendant.
 Half an hour later he came back asking for $45 extra to cover the fee for my visa.
 It turns out that US citizens need a $45 visa while Greek and other EU citizens do not need a visa.
 This explains why last year in Datça we were charged so much for entering Turkey; we were not taken for a ride as I then thought, but since we gave 3 US passports we were charged an extra $75 (last year the visa fee was $25).
 Anyway, since I had neither US dollars nor Turkish liras but credit cards and traveler’s checks, we followed the attendant back to town with our inflatable so that I could get the necessary Turkish liras (TL) for the fee and other expenses.

 When we arrived, the attendant showed me a bank with an automatic teller machine.
-Alas it did not like either of my two credit cards.
+Alas the AIS did not like either of my two credit cards.
 I went into the bank and stood in line.
 When my turn came they told me that they do not change dollars to liras and suggested another bank down the street.
 I found that bank and stood in line again.
 When my turn came I gave them two $100 traveler’s checks.
 Unfortunately the date on the checks was written using the US (where I had purchased them) convention of “month/day/year” instead of the more widely used “day/month/year.”
 The director had to be summoned.
 She decreed that while the checks were valid their date would have to be rewritten in the approved format and initialed by both of us.
 Next problem was that before the money could be changed they needed my passport which of course was being held by the passport office, until the visa fee got paid.
 Catch 22!
 No passport, no money!
 No money, no passport!
 I left the already signed and initialed checks at the bank and went to the passport office where I tried to explain my predicament, and begged them if I could I please borrow my passport for just a few minutes so that I could get the money to pay for the visa.
 Very reluctantly they agreed, provided that the marina attendant would hold the passport.
 Back to the bank.
 After typing what seemed to me a great deal of information at their computer, and after I had to sign at least four different forms, I got about 5 million TL in exchange for my $200.
 With a sigh of relief the attendant and I walked back to the passport office.
 Our problems unfortunately were far from being over.
 It turned out that the visa could not be paid in either TL or in Greek drachmas but had to be paid in US dollars, not in traveler’s checks, not with a credit card, but in hard cash which I did not have.
 The all-suffering attendant then led me to a jewelry store where at a usurious rate of exchange, I was able to change back TLs for USDs.
 Total elapsed time to appease the bureaucracy was 2½ hours during the hottest part of the day.